danklotz/openNotes/videos.md

 - [x] Breaking Deep Learning Systems With Adversarial Examples
 - [x] Extrapolations and Crowdfunded Research
 - [x] What is Impostor Syndrome?
-- [x] Should You Take the STairs at Work?
+- [x] Should You Take the Stairs at Work?
+- [x] Artistic Manipulation of Caustics

 ## MIT: STEM Concept Videos